Zeioth/none-ls-external-sources.nvim/README.md

 ## Why
 **Problem**:
-* [none-ls external sources](https://github.com/nvimtools/none-ls-extras.nvim?tab=readme-ov-file#related-projects) are chaotic and don't follow the directory conventions of none-ls, or the package names provided by mason.
+* [none-ls external sources](https://github.com/nvimtools/none-ls-extras.nvim?tab=readme-ov-file#related-projects) are chaotic and often don't follow the directory conventions of none-ls, or the package names provided by mason, making impossible for package loader to load them correctly

 **Solution**:
-* By having all external sources in a single place, we can ensure quality and compatibility.
+* By having all external sources in a single place, we can ensure a minimum level of quality and compatibility.

 ## How to install